finaptic/public-documentation/docs/SDK-Guide/android-sdk.md

       - [finalizeApplicationCreateCustomer](#finalizeapplicationcreatecustomer)
       - [finalizeApplicationCreateProduct](#finalizeapplicationcreateproduct)

+#### OnboardingOperationResponseDetails

+OnboardingOperationResponseDetails are the common response fields for an onboarding application create or update message.

+- ***applicationId***: The UUID of the application the response is for.
+- ***onboardingApplicationStatus***: The updated application status.
+The value here is one of the following:
+    - **"UNDEFINED"** is reserved for error detection purposes.
+It should not be used directly.
+    - **"New Application"** describes an Application that has just been created.
+    - **"Data Collection** describes an Application that has successfully performed an Update call or failed a ValidateSelfieRequest or a ValidateDocumentsRequest.
+    - **"KYC In Progress"** describes an Application that has successfully performed a ValidateSelfieRequest or ValidateDocumentsRequest.
+    - **"KYC Success"** describes an Application that has successfully performed KYC checks as a result of a ValidateApplicationRequest.
+    - **"KYC Failed"** describes an Application that has failed KYC as a result of a ValidateApplicationRequest.
+    - **"KYC Rejected"** describes an Application that has no remaining KYC attempts.
+    - **"Application Accepted"** describes an application that has successfully completed an AcceptApplicationRequest.
+    - **"Application Processed"** describes an application that has been successfully completed.
+    - **"Application Cancelled"** describes an application that has been cancelled by the customer.
+    - **"Application Rejected"** describes an application that has been rejected and cannot be continued.
+This is used  when a more descriptive rejection status is not available.
+- ***requestStatus***: The success status of the request.
+- ***requestStatusReason***: The detailed reason for the request status. *Deprecated*: Use ***requestReasonCodes*** instead.
+- ***remainingAllowedRetries***: The remaining KYC retries allowed.
+- ***failureStatusCodes***: The list of codes explaining the reason of the request outcome.
+This list will only be populated when request status is **"KYC Failed"**, **"KYC Rejected"**, or **"Application Rejected"**.
+The list will otherwise be empty.
+The value stored here is one of the code values retrieved from the [ReferenceDataClient](#referencedataclient) with ***dataType*** set to ***ReferenceDataTypes.FAILURE_CODE***.
+- ***verificationNeeded***: The list of verifications that will be needed be performed in order to complete the application.
+See [OnboardingVerification](#onboardingverification).

+#### OnboardingVerification

+Verification needed for an onboarding application

+- ***name***: The name of the OnboardingVerification.
+    - **"KYC"** means this application will perform KYC validation during the validate phase (ValidateDocumentsRequest, ValidateSelfieRequest and ValidateApplicationRequest) before being able to complete onboarding application.
+    - **"ProfileCreation"** means that this application requires input of basic customer information, without doing full KYC, before being able to complete onboarding application.
+    - **"AccountUsage"** means that this application needs to collect Account Usage information using UpdateAccountDetailsRequest before being able to complete onboarding application.
+- ***requiredUpdates***: The list of all Update request that are required as part of this verification (eg : [UpdateAccountDetailsRequest, UpdateConsentsRequest]).

 ### initiateApplication

 This is the only call that must be executed prior any other one when processing an onboarding application.